atulsd/Random_Password_Generator/README.md

 # Usage:

-This project is about generating random password.
+This project is about generating random password between 8 - 128 characters based on the criteria explained in the description above.

 # Screenshots